aouzeri/2DVertexModel/README.md

 To run a simulation, open and the "vertexmodel.m" file in Matlab.

 There are four scenarios available :
-* a default state to visualize tissue fluidity
+* a default state to visualise tissue fluidity
 * cells individually moving through the tissue ("propulsion")
 * cells individually contracting ("contraction")
 * tissue stretching ("stretching").